The best hot dog joint in every state

 Georgia: The Original Hot Dog Factory, various locations

-Top service, great value for money and, of course, tasty hot dogs all make Georgia-born chain The Original Hot Dog Factory a customer favorite.
-A couple of standout options include the Hawaiian Dog (a grilled beef hot dog with bacon, cheese, BBQ sauce, grilled onions, and pineapple) and the Detroit Coney (a beef hot dog with chili, shredded cheese, and chopped onions).
+Top service, great value for money, and tasty hot dogs make Georgia-born chain The Original Hot Dog Factory a customer favorite.
+A couple of standout options include the Hawaiian Dog (a grilled beef hot dog with bacon, cheese, barbecue sauce, grilled onions, and pineapple) and the Detroit Coney (a beef hot dog with chili, shredded cheese, and chopped onions).
+There are also branches in Alabama, Arizona, New Jersey, Ohio, Pennsylvania, and Texas.

 Hawaii: Puka Dog, Koloa

-Say aloha to one of the best hot dogs you'll ever try at Puka Dog.
-This Hawaiian-style hot dog is so-called after the unique bun which is baked with a hole running through the middle.
-Pick your dog (Polish or veggie), how hot you want the garlic lemon sauce and the type of relish (the mango is a big hit).
-People also go crazy for the locally-made Auntie Lilikoi Mustard.
+Say aloha to the best hot dogs in Hawaii at Puka Dog.
+The Hawaiian-style hot dog is called a puka dog because it's named after the unique bun it comes in.
+Unusually, the sausage is actually inserted into a hole that's baked through the middle of the bun.
+Customers choose between Polish or veggie dogs, pick how hot they want their accompanying garlic lemon sauce, and then choose the type of relish they fancy.
+The mango is a big hit, but people also go crazy for the locally made Aunty Lilikoi's Hawaiian Mustard.

 Idaho: Scotty's Hot Dogs, Boise

-There's no fuss or frills at Scotty's Hot Dogs, just really good hot dogs.
-At this Boise food truck, all dogs and toppings are cooked fresh to order by owner Brandon and, although the working hours and locations are pretty elusive (keep an eye on Facebook and Instagram), those who've had a Scotty hot dog say they're the best.
+There's no fuss or frills at Scotty's Hot Dogs – just really good dogs.
+At this Boise food truck, all dogs and toppings are cooked fresh to order by owner Brandon Rex and those who've had a Scotty hot dog say they're the best.
+The Polish dog and the special Scotty sauce are often singled out for praise.
+The working hours and locations frequently change, so keep an eye on social media for up-to-date information.

 Illinois: Portillo's, Chicago